ECSTeam/docker-images/README.md

 # Docker Images

  - Pipeline for building and testing docker images
     - See README.md in `ci` folder
  - Dockerfile definitions, primarily for use in Concourse pipelines

 ### concourse-alpine
-  - Alpine 3.7-based Docker container for Concourse pipelines
+  - Alpine-based Docker container for Concourse pipelines
   - Lightweight base image with common linux tools and major cloud CLI's
   - To use in Concourse pipeline:
  ```